Tate Russell

-Tate Russell (born 24 August 1999) is an Indigenous Australian footballer who plays as a right back for Western Sydney Wanderers in the A-League.
+Tate Russell (born 24 August 1999) is an Australian soccer player who plays as a right back for Wollongong Wolves in the Australian Championship.

 Career

 From Wollongong, Russell began his career in 2003 with the Wollongong Olympic Junior club before joining Football NSW's Project 22 in 2008.
 He soon joined the South Coast Wolves in 2010 and stayed with the club for four years before joining the youth ranks at Western Sydney Wanderers.

 Western Sydney Wanderers

 Russell was part of the 2017-18 Y-League championship winning Western Sydney Wanderers Youth team.
-He played the full game as they beat Melbourne City Youth 3-1 in the 2018 Y-League Grand Final on 3 February 2018.
+He played the full game as they beat Melbourne City Youth 3–1 in the 2018 Y-League Grand Final on 3 February 2018.

 Russell signed his first contract with Western Sydney Wanderers on 6 June 2018, penning a two-year scholarship deal with the club.
-He made his professional debut for Western Sydney in their Round 11 clash with Melbourne Victory on 5 January 2019, playing the full game as the Wanderers lost 2-1 at ANZ Stadium.
+He made his professional debut for Western Sydney in their Round 11 clash with Melbourne Victory on 5 January 2019, playing the full game as the Wanderers lost 2–1 at ANZ Stadium.

 Russell scored his first professional goal in a Round of 16 clash against Sydney United in the 2019 FFA Cup on 28 August 2019, driving a low volley into the bottom corner for the Wanderers' fifth as they ran out 7-1 winners.

+In pre-season training for the 2022/23 A-League season Russell suffered an anterior cruciate ligament injury, ruling him out for the entire season.
+530 days after the injury he made his return to the league in Round 1 of the 2023/24 season.
+Despite the injury he earned an extended 2 season contract to keep him at the Wanderers until the 2024/25 season.